carla-simulator/carla/Docs/index.md

 # CARLA Unreal Engine 5 Documentation

+!!! note
+    There are currently two different flavours of the CARLA simulator in active development, one based on Unreal Engine 4 and the this version based on Unreal Engine 5.
+Due to the differences in features and functionality between the two versions, you must use the correct version of the documentation.
+If you are using the Unreal Engine 4 version of CARLA please refer to the [correct documentation for that version](https://carla.readthedocs.org).

 Welcome to the CARLA Unreal Engine 5 documentation.

-!!! note
-    This documentation refers to the Unreal Engine 5 version of CARLA, which differs significantly in functionality and features from the Unreal Engine 4 version of CARLA.
-If you are using the Unreal Engine 4 version of CARLA please refer to the [documentation for that version](https://carla.readthedocs.org).

 This home page contains an index with a brief description of the different sections in the documentation.
 Feel free to read in whatever order preferred.
 In any case, here are a few suggestions for newcomers.

-* __Install CARLA.__ Either follow the [Quick start installation](start_quickstart.md) to get a CARLA release or [make the build](build_carla.md) for a desired platform.
+* __Install CARLA:__ Either follow the [Quick Start Installation](start_quickstart.md) to get a CARLA release or [build_carla_from_source](build_carla.md) for a desired platform.
-* __Start using CARLA.__ The section titled [Foundations](foundations.md) is an introduction to the most important concepts and the [first steps tutorial](tuto_first_steps.md) shows you how to get started.
+* __Start using CARLA:__ The [Foundations](foundations.md) section is an introduction to the most important concepts in CARLA and the [First Steps tutorial](tuto_first_steps.md) shows you how to get started configuring simulations.
-* __Check the API.__ there is a handy [Python API reference](python_api.md) to look up the classes and methods available.
+* __Check the API:__ there is a handy [Python API reference](python_api.md) to look up the classes and methods available.

 The CARLA forum is available to post any doubts or suggestions that may arise during the reading.
 <div class="build-buttons">